 - Tuition & Fees (In State):$8,916 annually

 - Tuition & Fees (Out of State):$19,452 annually

 No credit given for Foreign Language because students may fulfill the requirement with elementary-level study.

 4. U.S. Government or HistoryNO

-No credit given for U.S. Government or History because a survey course in American government or history is an option, but not required, to fulfill the "Historical Studies" requirement.
+No credit given for U.S. Government or History because a survey course in American government or history is an option, but not required, to fulfill the "Historical Perspectives" requirement.

 No credit given for Mathematics because students may test out of the "Mathematics" and "Quantitative Literacy" requirements through SAT or ACT scores.

 Indiana State University uses one or more of the following instruments to assess undergraduate progress in core collegiate skills: the Council on Aid to Education Collegiate Learning Assessment (CLA), the Educational Testing Service Proficiency Profile, or the ACT Collegiate Assessment of Academic Proficiency (CAAP).
 For more information, visit www.voluntarysystem.org.